Probabilistic constructions in continuous combinatorics and a bridge to distributed algorithms: Introduction

 \begin{theo}[{Seward--Tucker-Drob \cite{STD}}] If $\G \acts X$ is a free Borel action of $\G$ on a standard Borel space $X$, then there is a $\G$-equivariant Borel map $\pi \colon X \to Y$, where $Y \subset 2^\G$ is a free subshift. \end{theo}

 Let us recall the terminology used in the statement of Theorem~\ref{theo:STD}.
 A~\emphd{$\G$-space} is a topological space $X$ equipped with a continuous action $\G \acts X$.
-The product space $k^\G$ of all $k$-colorings $\G \to k$ of $\G$ is a compact zero-dimensional Polish space, and it becomes a $\G$-space under the action $\G\acts k^\G$ given by The $\G$-spaces of the form $k^\G$ are called \emphd{Bernoulli shifts}, or simply \emphd{shifts}.
+The product space $k^\G$ of all $k$-colorings $\G \to k$ of $\G$ is a compact zero-dimensional Polish space, and it becomes a $\G$-space under the action $\G\acts k^\G$ given by\footnote{Alternatively, we could define $(\gamma \cdot x)(\delta)$ to be $x(\gamma^{-1}\delta)$.
+The two definitions yield isomorphic structures, but we prefer to avoid the use of inverses.} The $\G$-spaces of the form $k^\G$ are called \emphd{Bernoulli shifts}, or simply \emphd{shifts}.
 The \emphd{free part} of a $\G$-space $X$ is the set $\Free(X) \defeq \set{x \in X \,:\, \Stab_\G(x) = \set{\mathbf{1}}}$ equipped with the subspace topology and the induced action of $\G$ \ep{here $\Stab_\G(x)$ denotes the stabilizer of $x$}.
 In other words, $\Free(X)$ is the largest $\G$-invariant subspace of $X$ on which $\G$ acts freely.
 If $X$ is a Polish $\G$-space, then $\Free(X)$ is a $G_\delta$ subset of $X$, and hence it is also Polish \cite[Theorem 3.11]{KechrisDST}.
 A closed $\G$-invariant subset of $k^\G$ is called a \emphd{subshift}, and we say that a subshift $X \subseteq k^\G$ is \emphd{free} if $X \subseteq \Free(k^\G)$, i.e., if $\G$ acts freely on $X$.